 Q: The last therapist I had didn't work out; will therapy with you also not work?
 A: Successful treatment is a combination of a lot of things, including fit with your therapist.
 With many concerns or struggles, there are a variety of different ways to approach it.
 At Desert Sky, we work with you to ensure that we find successful outcomes.
 Throughout the process, we regularly check in on your progress and re-calibrate if necessary to ensure that we are offering the best care.

 Q: I've been struggling for a long time; can I really find relief?
 A: In short, yes.
 The therapists at Desert Sky have successfully treated a myriad of different concerns, many of which have been problematic for years or even decades.

 Q: How much does therapy cost?
 A: For one, 50-minute session of individual, couple, or family therapy it is $100.
 However, there are different rates for premarital counseling, which you can read more about here.

 Q: Therapy is expensive, why?
-A: The therapist at Desert Sky have attended some of the best training institutions in the field as well as invest heavily into ensuring that he is at the cutting-edge of best treatment practices by regularly attending large, national and state training conferences.
+A: The therapist at Desert Sky has attended some of the best training institutions in the field as well as invest heavily into ensuring that he is at the cutting-edge of best treatment practices by regularly attending large, national and state training conferences.
 These educational and on-going training investments are costly, but they ensure top quality care and improved outcomes for you!
 Additionally, as a point of reference, the average cost of a visit to a primary care physician (family doctor) for a runny nose or cough is $160 and typically you spend only about 20 minutes with the doctor.